Is It Good to Take a Shower Everyday?

-If you want a straight forward answer, I will tell you to take a shower with a gap of one or two days if you do a corporate type indoor job.
+If you want a straightforward answer, I will tell you to take a shower with a gap of one or two days if you do a corporate-type indoor job.
 Because too much shower makes your skin dry and damaged.
-And do shower regularly if the job keeps you in the outer environment where you need to fight with dirt, pollution, sweat, and so on.
+And do shower regularly if the job keeps you in the outer environment where you need to fight dirt, pollution, sweat, and so on.

 But this is not enough.
 There are so many things that control shower frequency.
 You should know what forces you to shower, what would happen if you don’t shower regularly, and what should be the perfect shower frequency for you.